alexwnovak/TF2Maps/README.md

 problem with development was the time I wasted repeating work.
 If I knew then all the things I learned during this map, it would've taken a fraction of the time.
 But I love the result.
 It's not perfect, but it's so much more than I thought I would accomplish.

-## Jump NoName

-The first (barely) cohesive map I put together.
-I was brand new at Hammer and I took a stab at a jump map.
-It has 13 jumps, is fullbright, and is very simple visually.
-Wouldn't say that I'm proud of it, but hey, everyone starts somewhere.